Suffering: Religion

 According to the Bahá'í Faith, all suffering is a brief and temporary manifestation of physical life, whose source is the material aspects of physical existence, and often attachment to them, whereas only joy exists in the spiritual worlds.

 Arts and literature

 Artistic and literary works often engage with suffering, sometimes at great cost to their creators or performers.
-The Literature, Arts, and Medicine Database offers a list of such works under the categories art, film, literature, and theater.
 Be it in the tragic, comic or other genres, art and literature offer means to alleviate (and perhaps also exacerbate) suffering, as argued for instance in Harold Schweizer's Suffering and the remedy of art.

-This Brueghel painting is among those that inspired W. H. Auden's poem Musée des Beaux Arts:
+This Bruegel painting is among those that inspired W. H. Auden's poem Musée des Beaux Arts: